AlexandreRio/kmfc/README.md

 ### Progress

 We currently produce a full structure of classes to store instance of models.
-This is being manually tested but will soon be tested at code generation.

 You can also see the project [Roadmap](ROADMAP.md).